clamity-toolbox/clamity/README.md

 Guides and other docs can be found [here](docs/README.md).

-## Clamity in VSCode Notes
+## Notes on Developing Clamity in VS Code

-- Install the Python, Flake8 & Black Formatter extensions
+- Install the Python, Flake8 & Black Formatter extensions.

-- Set the python interpreter (`cmd pallet >Python: Command Interpreter`) to `~/.clamity/pyvenv/bin/python3` - Do _NOT_ use the file browser window, type the command and path in the box so VS Code doesn't infer it from symbolic links.
+- Set the python interpreter (`cmd pallet >Python: Command Interpreter`) to `~/.clamity/pyvenv/bin/python3` - Do _NOT_ use the file browser window, type the command and path in the box so VS Code doesn't infer it from a symbolic link.

-- Setup a .env file in the clamity repo's root directory (`cp .env.sample .env` and edit to taste).
+- Create a `.env` file in the clamity repo's root directory (`cp .env.sample .env` and edit as needed).